pyystone/SMSInput/README.md

 # SMSInput
-a sample for Input SMS on Android 5.0+
+A sample for Input SMS on Android 5.0+